THE MARKET: WHAT IT ALWAYS DID

-In the South Okanagan it seems every 10 years the housing market hits a peak, then starts to gradually slide.
+In the South Okanagan it seemed every 10 years the housing market hit a peak then would start to gradually slide.
 It happened in 1988/89, then nine years later in 1997/98, again in 2007/08 and yet again in 2017/18.
-It's like clockwork and yet each time the reasons for the slide are different - most recently, the global economic crash of 2008, and in 2017/18 the Alberta oil-market collapse and BC taxes on foreign buyers.
+It was like clockwork.

 In mid March what had been a relatively typical winter market - steady but balanced - virtually stopped.
 Listings stalled, buyers disappeared.
 Then, in mid May, it was like a switch was hit.
 As interest rates plummeted buyers came back in droves, pre-pandemic listings were gobbled up, often in multiple offers.
 As it became apparent the Okanagan had dodged the virus, sellers became more confident about buyers coming through their homes.
 But new listings did little to stop the rush of buyers.
 Separately, as the travel industry shut down, Apex ski hill saw a surge in sales of all types of properties at record prices.
 Even as the second wave settles in - with multiple cases in the Okanagan this time around - buyer urgency is still there.

 While interest rates played a large part in driving buyer demand, a bigger picture emerged: months of lockdown made many buyers realize they wanted out of what they were in.
 As home offices becomes more the norm look for more of the same.
 Bottom line: the Okanagan has long been on peoples' list of a place to end up.
 Idyllic climate and amenities - everybody's childhood vacation destination!